Working together on new policy for caravans

 - The local authority wants to realise around 30 new sites.

-- There will be one or two locations:
+- There will be 1 or 2 locations:

 - One administrating organisation